 - Technology innovation reduces the capital needed at the pre-resource phase by 90% – as described above

-- Grants: Technology projects will be selected, where they have a high probability of securing grants: The founder has been involved with companies where three Special Program for Industrial Innovation grants have been secured, while the German Government has indicated support for one of the projects, the Natal Provincial Government for another with the British Government potentially coming in with the £15 grant for a third.
-None of this is confirmed, but shows the potential leverage that grants can play in reducing the remaining 10% of exposure.
+- Grants: Technology projects will be selected, where they have a high probability of securing grants: The founder has been involved with companies where three Special Programs for Industrial Innovation grants have been secured, while the German Government has indicated support for one of the projects, the Natal Provincial Government and for another with the British Government, potentially coming in with the £15m grant for a third.
+None of this is confirmed but shows the potential leverage that grants can play in reducing the remaining 10% of exposure.

 - Research and development tax credits can also play an important role, so companies need to qualify for both UK research and development tax credits, where they will be allocated a sister company in the UK to market their technology globally and for the sister company in the UK to obtain up to 20% of all research and development funding deployed to the South African company to cover overheads.
 South African companies can also partner with profitable larger corporates, who can claim Section 11(d) allowances where they will receive back 42 cents for every rand invested in a research and development joint venture.